leovalette/emoji-chat/README.md

 # emoji-chat
 Project for peer programming during interviews.
-A backend send emojis through websockets and we have ti implement a chat
+There is a backend sending emojis through websockets and the candidate has to implement a livechat with the interviewer